-The planet Neptune is the eighth and final planet orbiting the Sun every 164.8 years at a distance of around 30 AU (4.5 billion km).
+The planet Neptune is the eighth and final planet orbiting the Sun every 164.8 years at around 30 AU (4.5 billion km).
 Seventeen Earths could fit inside of Neptune.
-Neptune is denser but smaller in size than Uranus because its greater mass causes more gravitational compression of its atmosphere.
+Neptune is denser but smaller than Uranus because its greater mass causes more gravitational compression of its atmosphere.
 Like Jupiter and Saturn, Neptune’s atmosphere is composed mainly of hydrogen, helium, and “ices” such as water, ammonia, and methane.
 Neptune’s atmosphere also contains traces of hydrocarbons and potentially nitrogen.

 Uranus and Neptune are dissimilar to Jupiter and Saturn in a distinct way.
-They are referred to as “ice giants” since they have a more “icy” composition and interiors primarily composed of ices and rock.
+They are called “ice giants” since they have a more “icy” composition and interiors primarily composed of ices and rock.
 Neptune’s bluish color is due to traces of methane in the outermost regions of Neptune’s atmosphere.
 Neptune’s atmosphere is one of the most active in our Solar System, and it has some of the most robust, sustained wind systems of any planet.
-Wind speeds have been known to reach as high as 2,100 km/h (580 m/s; 1,300 mph).
+Wind speeds have reached as high as 2,100 km/h (580 m/s; 1,300 mph).
 Neptune has had several unique storm formations, including the Great Dark Spot, the Scooter, and the Small Dark Spot.

 Neptune is too far to be seen with the naked eye and was discovered using a mathematical prediction rather than by direct observation.
-During the 1700’s astronomer, Alexis Bouvard deduced that irregularities in the orbit of Uranus were the result of gravitational perturbations by a planet yet to be discovered.
-After that, Neptune was discovered on September 23, 1846, by Johann Galle.
-The world was within a degree of the position predicted by Urbain Le Verrier using Bouvard’s observations.
+During the 1700’s astronomer Alexis Bouvard deduced that irregularities in the orbit of Uranus were the result of gravitational perturbations by a planet yet to be discovered.
+After that, Johann Galle discovered Neptune on September 23, 1846.
+Using Bouvard’s observations, the world was within a degree of the position predicted by Urbain Le Verrier.
 Triton was discovered soon after.
 Neptune was named after the Roman god of the sea, and its moons were named after lesser sea gods in Roman mythology.